There are those who have a leg workout, then there are those who never skip leg day…

 How many leg workouts you have in a week is entirely up to you.

-What I like to do is train in an upper/lower split, where I train my upper body three times a week and my lower body two times a week.
-This way, I get enough workouts to get muscle adaptations quicker than I would’ve only training once.
+What we like to do is train in an upper/lower split, where we train the upper body three times a week and the lower body twice a week.

 So how does this look?